satou30/python-project-template/README.md

 ## How to use

-Clone this repository.
-Or, create a new repository from a template and then clone it.
+Clone this repository directly, or create a new repository from a template and then clone it.

-After cloning, `rye sync` and start vscode.
+After cloning, `rye sync` and run vscode.

 ```
 git clone <new_repository_name>